specsolutions/specsync-for-tfs-documentation/features/test-result-publishing-features/publishing-test-result-files.md

 ### Publishing inconclusive test results

 Some test execution frameworks report skipped scenarios as Inconclusive.
-Publishing them as inconclusive result (that is a kind of failure) would make the overall test outcome and the detail statistics invalid.&#x20;
+Publishing them as inconclusive result (that is a kind of failure) would make the overall test outcome and the detail statistics invalid.

-My setting the `publishTestResults/treatInconclusiveAs` setting in the configuration file, you can map this result to another value, e.g. `NotExecuted`.&#x20;
+My setting the `publishTestResults/treatInconclusiveAs` setting in the configuration file, you can map this result to another value, e.g. `NotExecuted`.

 ### Merging multiple test result files